Healing Talks Back

 Sometimes, It’s the Little Things.

 I’m a woman of passion, and I’m a woman of faith.
 I’m in my mid 40s (though I feel much older!) and my life is somewhat unconventional.
 But honestly, that suits me perfectly.
 I’m creative and expressive, an artist by skill and a writer at heart.
 Because of issues related to my physical health, I don’t have children of my own, and I’m genuinely okay with that.
 I’ve lived in the Midwest, the Middle East and Southern California, finally resettling (for now) near my loved ones in Minnesota, the land of giant snowplows and giant mosquitos.
-I’m a highly-sensitive introvert by nature, and my happy place is curled up in bed, knitting or coloring or watching too much Netflix.
+I’m a highly-sensitive introvert by nature, and my happy place is curled up in bed, knitting or coloring or watching lots of Netflix.
 My favorite color in the world is green, and I’ve never met a pizza that I didn’t like.
 My lifelong goal is to “be still and know.”
 That’s such a huge vision for my life, in fact, that those four words were once written in ginormous letters (no joke) across the wall of my coaching office.

 (*) I’ve recently completed several iterations of a legal name change!
 You may know me by one of my previous names, Crys, Crystal or Gaelyn or G—but rest assured, you’re in the right place and you’ve got the right girl.
 Meanwhile, please excuse some inconsistencies throughout my site and marketing materials.